ThatGuyJaye/My-Azure-Resume.v3/backend/README.md

-# Some keyterms I ran into
+# A few things I ran into
 Partition Key: A field that you use to distinguish differnt item within the container

 Function: a block of organized code that is used to perofm a single task